Alex Morgan: 2011 FIFA Women's World Cup

 Morgan was the youngest player on the U.S. national team that placed second in the 2011 FIFA Women's World Cup.
-On July 13, 2011, she scored her first FIFA Women's World Cup goal in the 82nd minute of the semi-final matchup against France, giving the USA a 3–1 lead and ultimately, the victory.
+On July 13, 2011, she scored her first FIFA Women's World Cup goal in the 82nd minute of the semi-final matchup against France, giving the U.S. a 3–1 lead and ultimately, the victory.
 She scored the first goal (69') in the FIFA World Cup final against Japan after coming on as a substitute at the half, as well as assisting on the Abby Wambach header (104') for a goal in extra time.
 Her performance made her the first player to ever record a goal and an assist in a World Cup final.
 Morgan finished eighth in the balloting for the 2011 FIFA World Player of the Year.

 2012 London Olympics

-Morgan did not become a starter for the U.S. until the fifth match of the year in January, the final of the CONCACAF Olympic qualifying tournament.
-She scored twice and provided two assists to Wambach that day, in a 4–0 win over the Canadian hosts and has become a regular starter ever since.
+Morgan became a starter for the U.S. the fifth match of the year in January, the final of the CONCACAF Olympic qualifying tournament.
+She scored twice and provided two assists to Wambach that day, in a 4–0 win over the Canadian hosts and became a regular starter.
 Between January and late May 2012, Morgan scored 14 goals in a 12-match stretch including a sequence of three straight two-goal efforts on January 29, February 11 and 29.
 She earned her first career hat-trick on March 7, 2012, during a 4–0 victory against Sweden in the third-place match of the Algarve Cup.
 In June 2012, she was nominated for an ESPY Award as the Best Breakthrough Athlete.

 In the opening match of 2012 London Olympics group play, Morgan scored both the equalizer and the goal that sealed the win against France.
 In the next three Olympic matches, she assisted on the match-winning goal, including two to Wambach.

 Morgan scored the winning goal in the Olympic semi-final match against Canada in extra time, sending the United States to the gold medal match against Japan.
 Her goal came in the 123rd minute, the latest goal ever scored by a member of the U.S. women's team and a FIFA record.
 The goal continued her propensity for late heroics in the closing stages of matches.
 Seventeen of her 28 total goals to date have come after the 60th minute.
 The match-winning goal was Morgan's team-high 20th in 2012, becoming only the sixth and youngest U.S. player to do so in a single year.
 In the final, a 2–1 win against Japan on August 9, Morgan assisted on a Carli Lloyd header.
 She ended the tournament with three goals, and a team-high four assists (tied with Megan Rapinoe) and ten points (tied with Rapinoe and Wambach).
 To celebrate her achievements, she was honored at her former high school and the No. 13 jersey was retired.